dd010101/vyos-jenkins/readme.md

 Now wait for build to complete and check Build History and Dashboard for failed builds.
 If you find any failed builds then read Console Output to see why it did failed.

+This process is required only once.
+After you create Jenkins jobs, and you do first build then Jenkins will periodically check if GIT repository for job changed and will do automatically build given job/packages.
+This setup doesn't require much maintenance, but you will need to do some manual maintenance - for example you will need to rebuild the docker containers from time to time.
+There is also possible that some jobs will change and of course major overhaul is required to add support for next major release of VyOS.

 Multibranch Pipelines (manual)
 --